ggreer/geoff.greer.fm/_posts/2017-09-19-grandfathered-in.md

 In the US, the fatality rate for motorcycles is 23 per 100 million miles traveled.
 Assuming a typical rider travels 4,000 miles per year and rides for 40 years, that amounts to a 4% chance of death.
 That's only the risk of *death*.
 The chance of crippling injury or brain damage is likely higher.

 [General aviation](https://en.wikipedia.org/wiki/General_aviation) (that is, private planes) would never be allowed today.
 Consider how society has reacted to drones.
 Now imagine drones were 50 times heavier and ran on leaded gasoline.
 Who would ever permit such machines to fly above their homes?
-Apparently we would, because that's what Cessnas are.
+Apparently we would, because they're called Cessnas.

 ## Food

 Meat would certainly be banned, as it runs afoul of every animal cruelty law.
 Raising animals for slaughter would be as despised (and as illegal) as dog fighting.
 Even if meat caused no suffering, it would still be banned due to health concerns.
 Every year in the US, meat-borne diseases sicken millions and kill around 5,000 people.[^meat] Had the same rate of illness and death come from Soylent, there would be class-action lawsuits and congressional hearings.
 People would ask, "How could the FDA let this happen?"

 Some plants might be stricken from the menu.
 Today's produce is the result of selective breeding… or worse.
 Most grapefruits in your supermarket have radioactive ancestors, courtesy of [atomic gardening](https://en.wikipedia.org/wiki/Atomic_gardening).
 The changes made in GMOs are far more precise and limited in scope, yet most Americans are wary of ingesting such carefully-crafted organisms.
-We prefer to play it safe and deal with plants like lemons and celery, which can [cause chemical burns (NSFW)](https://en.wikipedia.org/wiki/Phytophotodermatitis).
+We prefer to play it safe and deal with plants like lemons and celery, which can [cause chemical burns (warning: graphic images)](https://en.wikipedia.org/wiki/Phytophotodermatitis).

-Speaking of selective breeding, what about pets?
+Speaking of selective breeding: What about pets?
 Many dogs suffer from the traits bred into them.
 Examples include [Pugs](https://en.wikipedia.org/wiki/Pug#Health_problems), [Bulldogs](https://en.wikipedia.org/wiki/Bulldog#Health), and [Shih Tzus](https://en.wikipedia.org/wiki/Shih_Tzu#Health).
 Had these breeds been created today through genetic engineering, the public would be outraged.

 ## Fluoridation